tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 At the moment it looks like the line is floating in mid-air.
 This is because ggplot adds some padding to the limits.
-Let's turn this off.
+Let's turn this off (:numref:`local-gc-content-3`).

 .. code-block:: R
     :emphasize-lines: 8